bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The result is that each letter occupies more screen space than is necessary for its size.

-What\'s displayed in the viewport may appear to be a grid, but it\'s not actually one.
+What&apos;s displayed in the viewport may appear to be a grid, but it&apos;s not actually one.

 ![](images2/media/image130.png){width="3.0in"
-height="3.118733595800525in"}It\'s just the default settings of CSS for a layout.
+height="3.118733595800525in"}It&apos;s just the default settings of CSS for a layout.

-Once you convert this into the grid layout, you\'ll be able to recognize the flexibility it can add.
+Once you convert this into the grid layout, you&apos;ll be able to recognize the flexibility it can add.

-Let\'s convert it into a grid layout.
+Let&apos;s convert it into a grid layout.

 Set the properties of the container class by first assigning a grid value to the display property.